QuineDot/rust-learning/src/dyn-trait-vs.md

 generics are the more flexible and thus superior form -- unless you have a burning hatred against the `<...>` syntax, anyway.

-At any rate, comparing `dyn Trait` against APIT is essentially the same as comparing `dyn Trait` against a function with a generic type parameter.
+Other than the above differences, comparing `dyn Trait` against APIT is essentially the same as comparing `dyn Trait` against a function with a generic type parameter.

 ### Tradeoffs between generic functions and `dyn Trait`